 EDDH 518 Early Childhood Deaf and Hard of Hearing & Working with Families from Diverse

 Parent/Infant and preschool early intervention models for children diagnosed with a hearing loss.
 Candidates will gain understanding of typical and atypical infant and preschool-age child development, knowledge of a variety of appropriate assessments, strategies for guiding parents in natural settings as well as center-based programs, coordination of services for children with additional challenges, an understanding of participating in interdisciplinary teams, the ability to foster interagency collaborations, and skills to help families from diverse backgrounds.

-Assessment and development of academic goals and learning outcomes for students with hearing loss, grades K-5.
-Development of IEPs, integrating knowledge of typical and atypical child development during elementary school years, demonstrating Universal Design for Learning (UDL), accommodations and modifications to state content standards, lesson planning for instruction with specific strategies for students with hearing loss, additional special needs, and English Language Learners.
+Candidates will assess and develop academic goals and learning outcomes for students with hearling loss, grades TK-5.
+Candidats will devolp IEPs integrating their knowledge of typical and atypical child development during the elementary school years, demonstrating Universal Design for Learning (UDL) and accomondations/modificaitons to Common Core State Standards.
+Candidates will also plan lessons for instruction with specific strategies for students with hearing loss, including students with additional speical needs and studens who are English Language Learners.

 EDDH 527 Curriculum, Instruction and Technology for Students who are Deaf and Hard

 of Hearing, Gr.
 6-12 (3 credits)

 Development of academic goals and learning outcomes for the students’ IEPs integrating knowledge of typical and atypical development during the middle and high school years, with accommodations and modifications and lesson planning in credits of study for instruction with specific strategies for students with hearing loss and additional special needs.